oric-software/glOric/docs/introduction.md

 `glProjectArrays()` is a function which computes, for each of the `glNbVertices` points in arrays `points3d`, the angular position of the point relatively to the camera position and orientation.

-`glDrawFaces()`, `glDrawSegments()`and `glDrawParticles()` are glOric function which fill the frame buffer with characters used to respectively draw faces, segments and particles found in points, segments and faces. they also fill the z-buffer to keep memory of
+`glDrawFaces()`, `glDrawSegments()`and `glDrawParticles()` are glOric function which fill the frame buffer with characters used to respectively draw faces, segments and particles.

 # Going further

-We've seen all function provided by glOric except two the we are now going to explore because they allow to extend possiblities of glOric while benefiting of its powerful
+We've seen all functions provided by glOric but two that we are now going to explore because they allow to extend possiblities of glOric while benefiting of its power.

 ## 3D to 2D projection

-If you remember what we've seen earlier, you know that the function glProjectArrays () computes  angular position of points contained in arrays `points3d` relatively to the camera position and orientation.
+If you remember what we've seen earlier, you know that the function glProjectArrays () computes  angular position of vertices contained in arrays `glVertices` relatively to the camera position and orientation.
 The function `glProjectPoint` do the same for a single point and gives you back the resulting angle rather than letting them only available for drawing functions:
 ```C
 extern void glProjectPoint(signed char x, signed char y, signed char z, unsigned char options, signed char *ah, signed char *av, unsigned int *dist);